 Studies were conducted soon thereafter.
 In 1985, a report published in the Journal of Youth and Adolescence found alcohol to be a steppingstone to use of heavier drugs.
 Research on gateway drugs blossomed during the next three decades.

-The Center on Addiction and Substance Abuse at Columbia (CASA) found teens who use gateway drugs are 266 times more likely to develop a cocaine addiction than those who do not.
+The National Center on Addiction and Substance Abuse found teens who use gateway drugs are 266 times more likely to develop a cocaine addiction than those who do not.

 Supporters refer to ample research that strengthens the theory.
-For example, the Center on Addiction and Substance Abuse at Columbia (CASA) found teens who use gateway drugs are 266 times more likely to develop a cocaine addiction than those who do not.
+For example, in 2016 the National Center on Addiction and Substance Abuse found teens who use gateway drugs are 266 times more likely to develop a cocaine addiction than those who do not.